opencv/opencv/.github/ISSUE_TEMPLATE.md

  - [ ] I report the issue, it's not a question
    <!--
    OpenCV team works with forum.opencv.org, Stack Overflow and other communities to discuss problems.
-Tickets with question without real issue statement will be closed.
+Tickets with questions without a real issue statement will be closed.
    -->
- - [ ] I checked the problem with documentation, FAQ, open issues, forum.opencv.org, Stack Overflow, etc and have not found solution
+ - [ ] I checked the problem with documentation, FAQ, open issues, forum.opencv.org, Stack Overflow, etc and have not found any solution
    <!--
    Places to check:
    * OpenCV documentation: https://docs.opencv.org